Denoder/winter-laravel-auth-bridge/README.md

 # winter-laravel-auth
-This will allow you to use Laravel's core auth with OctoberCMS
+This will allow you to use Laravel's core auth with WinterCMS

 ## How to install
 `composer require winter-bridge/bridge`